Generative AI for O-RAN Slicing: A Semi-Supervised Approach with VAE and Contrastive Learning: System Model

-In our study, we explore a deployment based on \ac{O-RAN}, wherein each \ac{BS}, known as \ac{RU} in \ac{O-RAN}, supports two different slices: \ac{eMBB} and \ac{URLLC}.
-These slices are designed to meet the \ac{QoS} requirements of \acp{UE}.
-Our analysis focuses on two key network functions, power control, and radio resource allocation, which are jointly considered.
 We represent the set of all \acp{RU} as $\mathcal{B}$ and the set of \acp{UE} as $\mathcal{U}$.
-Each \ac{BS} $b$ serves two sets of \acp{UE}: $\mathcal{U}_{e,b}$ for \ac{eMBB} and $\mathcal{U}_{u,b}$ for \ac{URLLC}, leading to a total of $U$ \acp{UE}, where $U = U_{e,b} + U_{u,b}$.
+Each \ac{RU} $b$ serves two sets of \acp{UE}: $\mathcal{U}_{e}^b$ for \ac{eMBB} and $\mathcal{U}_{u}^b$ for \ac{URLLC}, leading to a total of $U$ \acp{UE}, where $U = U_{e}^b + U_{u}^b$.
 Each \ac{UE} is exclusively associated with a single \ac{RU}.
 The temporal and spectral layout is divided into $\mathcal{M}$ segments known as \acp{PRB}, which are the smallest unit of resources for allocation \cite{erpek2015optimal}.
 Each \ac{PRB} covers a specific time slot in the temporal domain and a frequency range of f Hz in the spectral domain.
 We denote $S_e$ for \ac{eMBB} slices and $S_u$ for \ac{URLLC} slices.
-The total number of slices ($S$) will be $S = S_e + S_u$.

-The \ac{UE} association is indicated by a binary variable $\alpha_{u,b,s}$, which takes a value of 1 if \ac{UE} $u$ is connected to \ac{RU} $b$ in slice $s$, and 0 if not.
+The \ac{UE} association is indicated by a binary variable $\alpha_{u_s}^b$ taking a value of 1 if \ac{UE} $u$ in slice $s$ is connected to \ac{RU} $b$ and 0 otherwise.
 Since each \ac{UE} should be connected to only one \ac{RU}, the following constraint must be met:

-We define the binary variable $\beta_{u,b,m,s}$ as the indicator for \ac{PRB} allocation, taking the value of 1 when \ac{UE} $u$ in slice $s$ is connected to \ac{PRB} $m$ of RU $b$, and 0 otherwise.
+We define the binary variable $\beta_{u_s,m}^b$ as the indicator for \ac{PRB} allocation, taking the value of 1 when \ac{UE} $u$ in slice $s$ is connected to \ac{PRB} $m$ of RU $b$, and 0 otherwise.
+We have